AsmaaIR/java-topics/README.md

 # Collections

-Before the concept of arrays was introduced, programmers used other data structures or manual techniques to store multiple elementbs.</br>
+Before the concept of arrays was introduced, there was no straightforward way to group and access multiple data elements easily and efficiently.</br>
+Programmers used other data structures or manual techniques to store multiple elements.</br>
+EX: used complex technique like pointers to link data items together, which was difficult and error-prone.</br>

 -Most common approach using separate variables: Programmers would declare individual variables for each element they wanted to store.</br>
-For example, if they wanted to store five integers, they would create ten variables like this:</br>
+For example, if they wanted to store five integers, they would create five variables like this:</br>

 ```
-int num1=10;
+  int num1 = 10;
-int num2=20;
+  int num2 = 20;
-int num3=30;
+  int num3 = 30;
-int num4=40;
+  int num4 = 40;
-int num5=50;
+  int num5 = 50;
 ```
 This method becomes cumbersome, impractical and error-prone when dealing with a large number of elements.</br>